 1. History

 In an effort to analyze the needs, strengths and expectations of governments, academia, the private sector, multilateral organizations, and to define an agenda in Science and Technology (S&T) as a catalyst for social, cultural, and economic development, starting in June 1990 personnel from the University of New Mexico (UNM) visited countries in Ibero-America to identify and evaluate opportunities for successful collaboration in science, innovation, technology, education and entrepreneurship.
 Meetings were held with officials from various governments, educational institutions, research facilities, and industrial firms to gauge interest in establishing efforts to improve international collaborations in S&T. The visits resulted in the identification of areas of common interest for employing state-of-the-art technology in hands-on education, research, technology transfer and entrepreneurship.
-An organizational meeting was then held in December of 1990 at UNM involving participants from universities, industries, governments, and foundations throughout Ibero-America In the meeting a series of obstacles were identified that had to be addressed immediately:
+An organizational meeting was then held in December of 1990 at UNM involving participants from universities, industries, governments, and foundations throughout Ibero-America.
+In the meeting a series of obstacles were identified that had to be addressed immediately:

 Lack of current information for planning and developing technology